-The purpose of the Indiana Statewide Testing for Educational Progress-Plus (ISTEP+) program is to measure student achievement beginning in Grade 10.
-ISTEP+ is the high school accountability assessment for Indiana through School Year 2019-2020 and also serves as a Graduation Qualifying Exam (GQE) for students in cohorts 2019- 2022.
+The Indiana Statewide Testing for Educational Progress-Plus (ISTEP+) assessment serves as a Graduation Qualifying Exam (GQE) for students in cohorts 2019- 2022.
+GQEs are assessments that students must pass in order to fulfill graduation requirements and receive a diploma.

-Students in Grade 10 must participate in the ISTEP+ Grade 10 Mathematics and English/Language Arts assessments.
 Students in cohorts 2019-2022 may participate in ISTEP+ Mathematics and English/Language Arts retest as needed in order to fulfill graduation requirements.
+Students in cohort 2022 are required to participate in the ISTEP+ Spring 2021 Retest for school accountability.

-ISTEP+ assesses student achievement levels in English/Language Arts and Mathematics according to the Indiana Academic Standards that were adopted by the Indiana State Board of Education in 2014.
+ISTEP+ assesses student achievement levels in English/Language Arts (Grade 10) and Mathematics (Algebra 1 and Grade 8 foundational math skills) according to the Indiana Academic Standards that were adopted by the Indiana State Board of Education in 2014.

 The assessments are administered in two parts.
 Part 1 consists of Applied Skills (open-ended) items and Part 2 includes multiple-choice and technology-enhanced items.
 Both Part 1 and Part 2 are required components of the ISTEP+ program and are used to measure student mastery of the Indiana Academic Standards.